bulatdavletov/icons-synonyms-AI/README.md

 npm install @create-figma-plugin/ui preact # New UI framework
 ```
 4. Set up API keys:
-   - Copy `src/config.template.ts` to `src/config.ts`
+   - Create a `.env` file in the root directory
-   - Copy `src/api-keys.template.ts` to `src/api-keys.ts`
+   - Add your OpenAI API key in the format: `OPENAI_API_KEY=your-api-key-here`
-   - Add your OpenAI API key to both files
+   - The prebuild script will automatically copy this key to `src/config.ts` during build
-   - These files are gitignored to prevent API keys from being committed
+   - Both `.env` and `src/config.ts` are gitignored to prevent API keys from being committed

 ## Project Structure
 ```